MindKitchen/webji/README.md

 And "NEW FOR 2014!!!" here's an implementation of the client that works in browsers that support Device Orientation events:

 [https://rawgithub.com/randallagordon/webji/master/public/client.html](https://rawgithub.com/randallagordon/webji/master/public/client.html)

+Note, I've only tried this in Android Chrome and there may be variences in how some browsers return the orientation data.